dbrattli/Expression/docs/tutorial/containers.md

+---
+jupytext:
+  cell_metadata_filter: -all
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.13
+    jupytext_version: 1.11.5
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---
+(tutorial_containers)=

 # Containers

 In Python a container is something that contains something.
 Containers may be sequences, sets or mappings.
 Thus a collection is an **abstraction** of **"something"** that:

 - May contain **something**
 - Sequences are iterable
 - Collections have a size

 We usually talk about generic container types such as `List[T]`, `Set[T]`, `Tuple[T, ...]`.
 But we can also imagine taking the abstraction to a higher-order making the left side generic as well, e.g `Something[T]`.
 What do types of `Something` have in common?

 > *A something within a something*

 A container is really just some kind of box that you can pull values out of.
 Can values be pushed out of a container?

 ## Mapping

 A mapping object maps immutable values to arbitrary objects.
 There is both `Mapping` and `MutableMapping`.
 The most known mutable mapping is the `dict` type.

 ## Sequence